Khadija2557/Portfolio_Website/README.md

 # Portfolio_Website
-This is my personal portfolio website developed with HTML, CSS and Javascript
+This is my personal portfolio website developed with HTML and CSS.